Total Pageviews

 The Cairns to Kuranda Line opened up for passenger travel in 1891, since then a few interesting facts;

-A) During World War Two the railway carried thousands of American & Australian service men / women to Cairns as it was a RAAF base, plus it was a major repair depot for the US 7th Fleet.
+A) During World War Two the railway carried thousands of American and Australian service men / women to Cairns as it was a RAAF base, plus it was a major repair depot for the US 7th Fleet.

 D) The first operation as a tourist train was in 1936 using four seating carriages

-E) In 2010 the train was derailed by a landslide with a few injuries, after a geotechnical study of train line was assessed, then reopened
+E) In 2010 the train was derailed by a landslide with a few injuries, after a geotechnical study of train line was assessed then reopened

-When walking the streets of Cairns; most would not realize that a lot of rock & rubble from the construction of the rail line was used to fill in the swampy marshlands into solid ground for the roads plus it was also used for the building foundations
+Most would not realize that a lot of rock and rubble from the construction of the rail line was used to fill in the swampy marshlands into solid ground for the roads, plus it was also used for the building foundations here

 Plus request a forward facing seat instead of backwards